What is Gaia-X? A guide to the EU’s unified cloud ecosystem

 When will Gaia-X launch

 The first announcements about Gaia-X arrived in October 2019, and the completed project is expected to launch in 2021.
-Germany and France hope to have a prototype platform up and running by the end of 2020.
+Germany and France had hoped to have a prototype platform up and running by the end of 2020, but these first iterations are now expected this year.